(Photo Credit: Pexels)

 The fourth type of camera is the Red Light Camera (RLC).
 Similar to FSCs, these cameras are also rooted to the ground but not all RLCs are painted brightly–some are plain white.
 As the name suggests, these cameras are located at traffic lights to capture any vehicle that beat the red light.
 When that happens, the RLC will usually give off a flash.

 Be sure to keep a look out and slow down when approaching a traffic light junction.
 It's always better to be safe than sorry after all.
-For those unaware, red light offenders will be given 12 demerit points and a S$200 fine.
-If you happen to be a P-Plate driver, your license will instantly be revoked.
+For those unaware, red light offenders will be given 12 demerit points and a S$400 fine.

 (Photo Credit: Ministry of Home Affairs)